irmen/Pyro4/docs/source/security.rst

 Using dotted names on Pyro proxies (such as ``proxy.aaa.bbb.ccc()``) is disallowed by default because it is a security vulnerability (for similar reasons as described here http://www.python.org/news/security/PSF-2005-001/ ).
-You can enable it with the ``DOTTEDNAMES`` config item, but be aware of the implications.
+You can enable it with the ``DOTTEDNAMES`` config item (deprecated, it will be removed in a future version), but be aware of the implications.

 The :file:`attributes` example shows one of the exploits you can perform if it is enabled.